samplchallenges/SAMPL6/pKa_challenge_instructions.md

 e.g. For a molecule with only two possible microstates A and B `ln(fractional microstate population) = ln(N_A/(N_A+N_B))` where `N_A` and `N_B` represent percentage of microstate populations of A and B.
 At a pH where 90.0% of the molecules are in microstate B and 10.0% of molecules are in state A  `ln(fractional microstate A population) = ln(0.100/(0.100+0.900)) = -2.30e0`.
 - If your estimate of `fractional microstate population` is 0, thus `ln(fractional microstate population) = ln(0)`, report as `-infinity`, but note that attempting to resolve the log-population of low-population states is important for some of the evaluation metrics.
 - Do not report SEM in this submission type in the "Prediction" section of type II submission template.
-It is optional to report uncertainty estimates in "Methods" section.
+It is optional to report uncertainty estimates in "Methods" section, but we do not plan to analyze uncertainty estimates for this submission type.
 - For pH values or microstates which you don't have an estimate, leave that cell or line of the csv table empty.

 #### Prediction Type III - macroscopic pKas